-- Bloomberg Market Concepts (BMC) e-learning course modules (Fixed Income and Currencies) will be available to complete on Bloomberg terminal by end of week 4.
+- Bloomberg Market Concepts (BMC) e-learning course modules (Fixed Income and Currencies) will be available to complete on Bloomberg terminal.

-- A 1.5-hour closed-book final exam will be held during the winter exam period as timetabled.
+- A 1.5-hour online final exam (available within a 4-hour period) will be held during the winter exam period as timetabled.

 Formative assessment and feedback

 Feedback will contribute to your learning and performance by highlighting areas where you need a deeper understanding or more practice and will be provided in the following ways:

 - Verbally during weekly physical seminars/tutorials and student consultation hours

 - Individual one-to-one feedback on the mid-term class test results